 C. Complainant: A person alleged to have been the subject of, or harmed by, student or student group misconduct.

 D. Conduct Officer: A University official trained to adjudicate matters pursuant to the Student Code of Conduct.

 E. Day: When used in this Code the term “day” or “days” refers to business days.

 F. FERPA: The Family Educational Rights & Privacy Act, a federal law that protects the privacy of student education records.

 G. Misconduct: The violation of one or more University policies or the commission of an act of prohibited conduct contained in this Student Code of Conduct.

-N. Student Conduct Resolution Process: A process facilitated by the Resolution Center for the purpose of determining whether or not a policy has been violated, and what, if any, sanction is appropriate.
+O. Student Conduct Resolution Process: A process facilitated by the Resolution Center for the purpose of determining whether or not a policy has been violated, and what, if any, conduct outcome is appropriate.

 P. Student Group: Any number of students who have complied with University requirements for registration as an organization or are formally recognized by the University as a student club, group, team, or organization.

 R. University Policy: A written regulation or proscription of the University, including but not limited to those found in the Student Code of Conduct, Harassment and Discrimination Policy, Academic Policies, Student Group policies, and Residence Life regulations.
 All definitions included in any University Policy are incorporated here by reference.